SwatiDas198/Pizza_Sales_Inshight/README.md

 Domino's Pizza Sales Performance Analysis

-Objective: The objective is to increase Domino's sales by analyzing the sales data from the previous year, 2022, and finding key insights.
+Objective: The objective is to increase Domino's sales by analyzing the sales data from the year, 2022, and finding key insights.

 Understanding Requirements: The key indicators for pizza sales data will be analyzed to gain insights into business performance.
 Specifically, the following metrics will be calculated: Total revenue, average order value, total pizzas sold, total orders, and average pizzas per order.